-DIY Upholstered Headboard With Tufting!
+DIY Upholstered Headboard With Tufting: Step-by-Step Instructions

-You can make this fabric headboard for any size bed.
-Your measurements will depend on how wide your mattress is and how high you want your headboard.
-(The steps you’ll see me do are for a DIY king headboard 48 ½ inches tall and 74 inches wide.)
+Your measurements will depend on the width of your mattress and how high you want your headboard.
+(In the steps below I made a DIY king headboard that is 48 ½ inches tall and 74 inches wide.)

 This post contains affiliate links for your convenience.
 Read the full disclosure.